Actually, he’s not ghosting you (6 Signs)

 • Going “no contact” with family members or ex-partners who are not or no longer a positive influence or role model in your life.

 You might say, in a sense, we’ve likely ALL “ghosted” at some point in life.
-We’ve even ghosted friends, co-workers and family members.
-This has certainly happened to me.
+We’ve even ghosted friends, co-workers and family members and treat it like it’s no big deal.
 That doesn’t necessarily make it okay, but there are very personal and oftentimes necessary reasons, especially if someone gave you an “answer” you simply aren’t satisfied with.
 And, yes, no answer is still an answer, while some answers can actually be hurtful on the forefront yet are still indirect or passive.
 For example, in dating:

-• When they start dwindling (or their behavior goes hot and cold) in the frequency or quality of their texts (one word replies; they take *too long* to respond appropriately) and phone calls (their short in nature; you reach their voicemail with no consistency in response) as well as their attempts and effort at making plans to see you (attempts are slim to none, plans are often cancelled or “rain checked”, or there’s always an “excuse” for lack of effort in making time).
+• When their effort starts to fizzle or their behavior goes hot and cold; they start dwindling in the frequency or quality of their texts (one word replies or they take *too long* to respond appropriately) and phone calls (their short in nature or you reach their voicemail with no consistency in response) as well as their attempts and effort at making plans to see you (attempts are slim to none, plans are often cancelled, “rain checked” or there’s always an “excuse” for lack of effort in making time).
 This is called Bread-crumbing; you’re expecting their low-quality effort to change while tolerating low-quality effort at the same time, and when it doesn’t and they totally vanish…you claim ghosting.

-• When they refuse or fail to prioritize or consider your time, energy and effort; they lean on excuses or blame you for their/your inadequacies.
-You continue to prioritize your energy, effort and time into them while tolerating low-quality behavior and subtle emotional abuse tactics, yet when all noise suddenly goes quiet…you claim ghosting.
+• When they refuse or fail to prioritize or consider your time, energy and effort; they lean on excuses or blame you for their inadequacies.
+You continue to prioritize your energy, effort and time into them while tolerating low-quality behaviors or even maltreatment, yet when all noise suddenly goes quiet…you claim ghosting.

-*These are all considered “Passive” answers.
-They are to be found within, and these answers should tell you, “I will not tolerate this, and I deserve better,” without the need for direct, verbal confirmation or feedback from the horse’s mouth.
-Remember, poor or undesirable behavior and treatment is also an answer.
+Remember, poor, undesirable behavior and maltreatment is also an answer.
 No answer is also an answer…it’s not always ghosting.
 It just may not be the answer [confirmation] you’re satisfied with.

 You’re hyper-focused on their behavior while avoiding self-responsibility